Environmental Costa Rica Service Trip For Teens

 Travel up to a ranger station, our home for the next two nights, in the highly-biodiverse Monteverde Cloud Forest.
-A resident expert will guide us through data collection and recording techniques related to an ongoing research project.
+A resident expert will guide us through data collection and recording techniques related to an ongoing environmental research project.
 Explore the trail systems, work on your species identification, and support local research efforts aimed at protecting our planet’s plant and animal species.

 Travel east toward the Pacuare River for an unforgettable overnight rafting trip.
 Look out for unique reptile, bird, and insect species as we wind our way through exciting rapids among a lush rainforest setting!

 Travel via boat to the village of Parismina, a small village on the Caribbean Coast on the southern border of Tortuguero National Park.
-While staying at rustic yet comfortable group accommodations, we engage in projects and tours to support both the local community and conservation efforts of native leatherback sea turtles.
-Activities include a tour of the hatchery, environmental projects, a night beach patrol, and a kayak tour through the canals of Tortuguero National Park.
+While staying at rustic yet comfortable group accommodations, we engage in community service projects and tours to support both the local community and conservation efforts of native leatherback sea turtles.
+Activities include a tour of the hatchery, environmental research, a night beach patrol, and a kayak tour through the canals of Tortuguero National Park.
 Spotting sloths, colorful frogs, toucans, monkeys, and water birds is not uncommon!

 Our trip back to the Central Valley gives us time to share our memories before we fly home.
 We also have a celebratory dinner and awards ceremony at an authentic, local restaurant to reflect upon our last three weeks together.